wafflepie/dotfiles/README.md

 # wafflepie/dotfiles

-Welcome to my dotfiles!
-Here are some points to help you decide if they are suitable for you.
-Do you...

-- ...want a beautiful terminal?
+## Features

+- Beautiful terminal and zsh theme
-- ...need sane macOS defaults optimized for developers?
+- Sane macOS defaults optimized for developers
-- ...desire useful binaries, tools, presets and aliases?
+- Useful binaries, tools, presets and aliases
-- ...crave automatic setup of `brew`, `git`, `nvm`, `jenv`, symlinks and more?
+- Automatic setup of `brew`, `git`, `nvm`, `jenv` and symlinks
-- ...demand effortless maintenance?
+- Effortless maintenance via the `dot` binary
-- ...wish to have an easy way of adding more config files and tools?
+- Extremely easy way of adding more config files and tools

-Then you've come to the right place!

-**WARNING:** My dotfiles contain a lot of stuff, most of which you probably don't need.
+**WARNING:** My dotfiles contain a LOT of stuff, most of which you probably don't need.
 Instead of using my repository directly, you should do a couple of things:

 - Create a fork.
 - Review the code.
 Seriously.
 You've been warned.